thomasjpeoples/pirate-adventure-game/README.md

 # pirate-chatgpt-game
-A simple text based adventure game built by the Chat GPT OpenAI
+A simple text based adventure game to explore classes, dunders and decorators